 In 2009, an anonymous individual or group known as “Satoshi Nakamoto” came up with a digital asset called Bitcoin, which would be available on blockchain technology.
-At that time, all of these terms sounded like gibberish to most people.
-To the neophytes, they still do today, and if you want to invest in cryptocurrency, you must understand precisely what they mean.
+At that time, these terms sounded like gibberish to most people.
+But, unfortunately, to the neophytes, they still do today, and if you want to invest in cryptocurrency, you must understand precisely what they mean.

 Blockchain is a decentralized system that enables the creation, execution, distribution, and trading of cryptocurrency.

-Cryptocurrency is any digital currency that is regulated by a set of encryption protocols on a certain blockchain.
+Cryptocurrency is any digital currency regulated by a set of encryption protocols on a particular blockchain.

 Bitcoin is the first and most popular cryptocurrency to date.
 It is a digital asset that is not under the control of a central bank and which users can freely administer in a peer-to-peer network.

 We may be on the brink of a new era where digital assets replace hard currencies.
 However, investing in cryptocurrencies before it becomes cool is not the only reason to put your money in cryptos.

 The main reason for learning how to invest in the cryptocurrency market is your overall understanding of it.
 More specifically, the way you perceive three fundamental factors:

 - The American Dollar, the current world-leading currency, is heading towards an imminent fall.
 However, its replacement will not be another hard world currency.

 - Cryptocurrency trading is a free, decentralized process with unlimited development methods.
 As a result, it is available to more investors than traditional financial transactions.